-

 In fact, heat pumps are widely used in the coldest parts of Europe, satisfying 60% of the total heating needs of buildings in Norway and more than 40% in Finland and Sweden.

 All of this makes heat pumps very convenient – home and business owners do not need to install separate equipment for heating and cooling.
-Not only does this save time, energy and money, but it also takes up less space in your home.
+Not only does this save time, energy and money, but it also takes up less space.

 Any type of home, including high-rise buildings, is suitable for the installation of heat pumps, as this UK study shows.

-EHPA is currently gathering examples from across Europe of blocks of flats or multi-family buildings which use heat pumps.
+EHPA has also gathered examples from across Europe of blocks of flats or multi-family buildings which use heat pumps.
+Read the full report here.

 Heat pumps are suitable for any type of building, if the existing heating or cooling system is compatible with them.